Rooders/MarkdownComp/ARR-June-Response.md

 - Manual analysis of two-stage training, i.e., the system of *Merging 1&2* in Tables 4 and 5, including case studies, error statistics, etc.
 - Manual comparison for addressing discourse problems, such as anaphora and ellipsis.

 Meanwhile, we would also appreciate any further suggestions you might have in this regard.
-And again, if our response can address this issue to some extent, we sincerely hope that you would consider raising your evaluation score for this work.
+And again, if our revision in Section 4.3 and Appendix H can address this issue to some extent, we sincerely hope that you would consider raising your evaluation score for this work.

 ## Response for Reviewer 3
 **Q**: The datasets are pretty small.
 It is still unclear whether concatenation-based approaches would catch up to the proposed approach on larger datasets.
 The appendix (I) includes some experiments with moderately larger training sets, but these are still far from production-level scale.
-**A**:
+**A**: In the one hand, due to the scarcity of publicly available parallel discourse corpora, it may be very difficult to verify the effectiveness of our proposed approach on production-level corpora.
+Therefore, we use a comparable, even larger, dataset scale with some related works, such as the 240K dataset scale used in Wu et al., Zheng et al., and Petrick et al.

+In the other hand, we further extend the dataset scale to 1 million in Appendix I to verify the effectiveness of our approach.

 @article{zheng2024fine,
   title={Fine-tuning Large Language Models for Domain-specific Machine Translation},